DavesCodeMusings/ham-cram/README.md

 # ham-cram
-Ham radio exam study guides with text to speech
+Ham radio exam study guides with text to speech.

+Web app is in /docs to appease GitHub pages.